|Payment Options||Upfront & Payment Plans|

 |Delivery||Online & Correspondence|

-While it is true that accounting professionals are scarce, those with corporate accounting experience are even more rare.
-This course will build on the knowledge you gained in Charlene Messier's online Accounting Fundamentals course (or another introductory accounting course) to provide you with a solid understanding of corporate accounting practices.
+While it is true that accounting professionals are scarce, those with corporate accounting experience are even scarcer.
+This course will provide you with a solid understanding of corporate accounting practices.

-In Accounting Fundamentals II, you'll explore such topics as special journals, uncollectible accounts receivable, plant assets, depreciation, notes and interest, accrued revenue and expenses, dividends, retained earnings, and various financial reports for corporations.
+In Accounting Fundamentals II, you will explore such topics as special journals, uncollectible accounts receivable, plant assets, depreciation, notes and interest, accrued revenue and expenses, dividends, retained earnings, and various financial reports for corporations.

 If you're interested in increasing your financial awareness and accountability while also gaining a marketable skill, this is the course for you.